noncombatant/futils/src/main.md

 # `futils` — functional shell utilities

-`futils` is a suite of shell utilities that somewhat resemble functional programming primitives and operate on streams.
+`futils` is a suite of shell utilities which somewhat resemble functional programming primitives and which operate on streams.

 ## Usage